jcrivard/opencruise/README.md

 1. Added overscroll-behavior: none to prevent accidental refresh of page during plot data entry.
 2. Can now delete plots.
-3. Added "Avg.
-Stand Diameter" to statistics and ability to compute plots required to achieve confidence levels for avg. stand diamter.
+3. Added "Quadratic Mean Diameter (QMD)" to statistics and ability to compute plots required to achieve confidence levels for QMD.
 4. Statistics - can now express confidence intervals as a value (e.q.
 10 ft2/acre) in addition to a percent of the mean.

 ## Installation